Published on December 13th, 2013 | by Zachary Shahan7

 Donald Trump Gets Punked On Twitter

 There’s so much to love about this.
-Mr Donald Trump — wind power hater because it supposedly ruins the view… unlike his towers and golf course — seems to have missed the sarcasm in an infographic he retweeted.
+Mr Donald Trump — wind power hater because it supposedly ruins the view… unlike his towers and golf courses — seems to have missed the sarcasm in an infographic he retweeted.
 Well, just check it out here:

 From Some Air‘s post introducing the infographic: